Chapter 17.46

 6. Facade modulation and roof articulation;

-7. Building exterior materials and colors;
+7. Building exterior materials;

 8. Landscape and screening;